-- ICC disrupts normal physiology, anatomy and the birth process – it splits the baby from the still functioning placenta and stops the blood circulation.
+- ICC disrupts normal physiology and the birth process – it splits the baby from the still functioning placenta and stops the blood circulation.

-- Hyperbilirubinemia: Due to increased iron stores DCC babies will have a greater incidence of hyperbilirubinemia is because of the high level of bilirubin in the blood.
-In the womb, the placenta takes care of the excess bilirubin, but birth baby’s liver must process the bilirubin.
+- Hyperbilirubinemia: Due to increased iron stores, DCC babies will have a greater incidence of hyperbilirubinemia because of the high level of bilirubin in the blood.
+In the womb, the placenta takes care of the excess bilirubin, but a babies’ livers must process the bilirubin.
 This leads to jaundice and often requires phototherapy.

-- Respiratory distress: Respiratory distress occurs when there is not enough of a liquid coating the lungs after birth to keep the airways and tiny alveoli of the lungs open.
+- Respiratory Distress: Respiratory distress occurs when there is not enough of a liquid coating the lungs after birth to keep the airways and tiny alveoli of the lungs open.
 This can cause cell damage near the lungs and a build-up of carbon dioxide in the blood.
-Due to this babies need to be placed on a ventilator.
+Due to this, babies need to be placed on ventilators.

-From the delayed cord clamping pros and cons, it is clear that the benefits of DCC do outweigh the hypothesized risks.
-DCC is beneficial to both premature and full-term infants with higher levels of iron in the blood, better oxygenation of brain tissues and protection from lead poisoning.
+From the pros and cons, it is clear that the benefits of DCC do outweigh the hypothesised risks.
+DCC is beneficial to both premature and full-term infants with higher levels of iron in the blood and better oxygenation of brain tissues.